 The shift in the interest-rate environment from a position of expected future rate hikes to future rate cuts has brought about an unambiguous sentiment change in the outlook for bank stocks.

 We believe there’s a misimpression that the U.S. banking sector is likely to see revenue shrink as a result of declining rates and compression in banks’ net interest margins (NIMs)—a key financial metric that measures the difference between the interest income that a bank generates from lending and the amount of interest paid to depositors, relative to the amount of the bank’s interest-earning assets.
 While higher rates would have been an incremental positive for bank profits, bank fundamentals remain strong, in our view, and we expect the industry to post mid- to high-single-digit earnings growth in 2019 and 2020.
-Despite higher earnings per share growth versus the broad market as measured by the S&P 500 Index, the banking sector trades at a meaningful discount to its historic multiple, as well as a relative multiple to the broader market.1
+Despite higher earnings per share growth versus the broad market as measured by the S&P 500 Index, the banking sector trades at a meaningful discount to its historical multiple, as well as a relative multiple to the broader market.1

 The close relationship between bank profits and interest rates